 The Links between health and structural injustices and how to heal our world

 The COVID-19 pandemic has further revealed the shocking racial disparities in our health and our healthcare globally.
 Our bodies, societies, and planet are inflamed.
 We have also witnessed mass uprisings around the world in response to this systemic racism and violence.
-Inflammation is connected to the food we eat, the air we breathe, and the diversity of the microbes living inside us, and to the number of traumatic events we have experienced.
+Inflammation is connected to the food we eat, the air we breathe, the diversity of the microbes living inside us, and to the number of traumatic events we have experienced.
 It’s connected not only to access to health care but to the very models of health that physicians practice.

 Join Speak Out Now for a discussion with Raj Patel and Dr. Rupa Marya about the hidden relationships between our biological systems and the profound injustices of our political and economic systems, and how a different kind of medicine and healthcare could be imagined.
 They are co-authors of the new book Inflamed: Deep Medicine and the Anatomy of Injustice, which provides the basis for their discussion with us.